-Companies are now aware of just how important a good and well-structured onboarding process is for new entry-level team members.
-However, senior associates can often be forgotten, and onboarding plans become tailored only to junior newcomers, but this can have a negative impact in the long run and should be avoided.
+Senior associates can often be forgotten during the onboarding process and structured plans become tailored only to junior newcomers, but this can have a negative impact in the long run and should be avoided.

-- Systematic onboarding: this should not be a standard for employees, and an exception for managers
+- Systematic onboarding: this should not be a standard for employees, and an exception for board level associates

 - Good leadership does not mean that inductions should be self-run